 What we don’t: Expensive and the airbag compartment has a tendency to come unzipped.

-Electric-fan airbags are taking the market by storm (compared to canister designs, they’re rechargeable, travel friendly, and allow for multiple deployments), but the JetForce Pro is far from the only good option.
-Supercapacitor-powered systems are the headlining news for the 2023 season, including recent innovations like Alpride E2 and LiTRIC.
-Like the JetForce Pro’s unit, these systems check in around 2.5 pounds, but they’re more compact, can be swapped between compatible packs, and generally feature in designs that retail for a few hundred dollars less.
+Compared to canister designs, electric-fan-powered airbags offer a lot of convenience—they’re rechargeable, travel friendly, and allow for multiple deployments—but the JetForce Pro is far from the only good option.
+Supercapacitor-powered systems are the headlining news for the 2024 season, including recent innovations like Alpride E2 and Litric.
+Like the JetForce Pro’s unit, these systems check in around 2.5 pounds, but they’re more compact, can be swapped between compatible packs, and are generally a bit less expensive.
 We have yet to test either supercapacitor system (they’re still in their infancy), but they’re undeniably the new norm in avalanche safety.
 But for the time being, the JetForce Pro is still the most time-tested and reliable electric airbag system, making it our top choice for the season.
-And keep in mind that PIEPS offers a very similar design (their JetForce BT) with just a few slight—and mostly aesthetic—deviations...
+And keep in mind that Pieps offers a very similar design (their JetForce BT) with just a few slight—and mostly aesthetic—deviations...
 Read in-depth review

 See the Black Diamond JetForce Pro 25L